AntoineMartet/CargoFlow/README.md

 	- Then create a user named "CargoFlow Admin" with "Pa$$w0rd" as the password and give him all the rights on the cargoflow database

 ## How to launch
-Method 1 : Open CargoFlow.sln with Visual Studio and build the project Method 2 : Go to the path "~\CargoFlow\CargoFlowForms\bin\Debug\net7.0-windows" and execute CargoFlowForms.exe
+Method 1 : Open CargoFlow.sln with Visual Studio and build the project <br>
+Method 2 : Go to the path "~\CargoFlow\CargoFlowForms\bin\Debug\net7.0-windows" and execute CargoFlowForms.exe

 # How to use